pluralsight/guides/in-review/ruby-ruby-on-rails/implementing-a-custom-devise-sign-in-and-actioncable-rails-5/article.md

 `rails generate devise:install && rails generate devise:views`

-Now it is time to create a User model with DEVISE
+Now it is time to create a User model with Devise

-`rails generate devise <Your Model Name, Usually just: user>`
+`rails generate devise <Your Model Name, Usually Just: user>`

-Finally we need to migrate and rollback our devise table:
+Finally we need to migrate and rollback our Devise table:

 `rake db:migrate && rake db:rollback && rake db:migrate`

 Congrats!
-You have successfully created Devise but now we want to add in a custom sign in such as studentID instead of email.
+You have successfully created a Devise model.

+But now we want to add in a custom sign in such as studentID instead of email.
 For this example we will use:
 `studentid`

 We are first going to add authentication to the User Model so we can allow `studentid` to be the verification for signing a user in by adding `:authentication_keys`: